cimplesid/Flutter-custom-marker/README.md

-# Flutter project to make custom m arker in google maps
+# Flutter project to make custom marker in google maps

 ## <a href="https://youtu.be/N1_5Y1jxzF0"> Watch on youtube </a>